adiabatic/king-kong/README.markdown

 ## Known Limitations

 - This keyboard layout isn’t designed to create pre-ligated code points.
 Use a font that does that.
-- .Ax, .Exam, .Llan and .Loch are missing from the Windows version.

 ## Bugs